openaire/openaire-catalogue-docs/versioned_docs/version-5.1.2/intro.md

 Imagine a vast collection of research products all linked together, contextualised and openly available.
 For the past years OpenAIRE has been working to gather this valuable record.
 It is a massive collection of metadata and links between scientific products such as articles, datasets, software, and other research products, entities like organisations, funders, funding streams, projects, communities, and data sources.

-As of today, the OpenAIRE Graph aggregates around 450Mi metadata records with links collecting from 2K data sources trusted by scientists, including:
+The OpenAIRE Graph aggregates millions of metadata records collected from trusted data sources, including:

 * Open Access journals registered in DOAJ
 * Crossref